patla001/GardenFight/README.md

 - **Multiplayer**: We use Mirror Networking (formerly UNet) to achieve the multiplayer functionality.
 Mirror is the community-supported continuation of Unity's deprecated UNET system, providing reliable and feature-rich networking for multiplayer games.
 - **Arena**:
 <img src="Demo/arena.png" width="400"> <img src="Demo/2_player.png" width="400">
+- **Garden Arena**: The game now features a beautiful garden-themed arena with:
+  - Lush green grass ground
+  - Stone pathways for strategic movement
+  - Colorful flower beds as decorative obstacles
+  - Animated water pond with shimmer effects
+  - All surfaces are fully walkable and jumpable
+  - Optimized for combat with open space and visual appeal
 -	**Character**:
 ![](Demo/player.png)
 -	**Animations**: The character is fully animated for all kinds of situation.
 Animations make a game feels more alive and dynamic.